Last Updated: April 13, 2021, 10:07 p.m. Central Standard Time

 This is an accordion element with a series of buttons that open and close related content panels.

-No. The same enrollment options that appear on our ISS flowchart for continuing and change of level students applies in your final semester, too.
-You should enroll in the number of credits you have remaining to complete your degree program and have an approved ISS Reduced Course Load (RCL) if you have less than your full-time requirement to complete in your final semester.
+No. You should enroll in the number of credits you have remaining to complete your degree program and have an approved ISS Reduced Course Load (RCL) if you have less than your full-time requirement to complete in your final semester.

-Can I request a letter to confirm UW-Madison's hybrid instruction and my current enrollment for travel and visa interview? (updated 11/5)
+Can I request a letter to confirm UW-Madison's in-person instruction and my current enrollment for travel and visa interview? (updated 12/21/2021)

 Yes.
 Review the Worldwide, Worldwide research course through International Academic Programs.
 You will also need to submit a Travel Warning Waiver Request form for International Safety and Security.